thumbnail image

 • Business Development

-Business Development programs are structured to help West Side businesses from start-up through growth phases.
+Business Development services and programs are structured to help West Side businesses from start-up through growth phases.
 Our goal is to build a healthy business climate and create jobs for West Side residents.
 We believe that it is essential that the economy of the West Side move from one of high levels of government support and low levels of sustainability into the mainstream regional economy, interconnected with the economy of the larger region and producing a net export economy for the West Side.

 West Side Forward provides unique expertise in supporting business development in underserved communities for 40 years, lending expertise and leadership insights to other NBDC’s in the network., developing white papers and presenting on best practices that other program providers can emulate.